LabCorp and its Specialty Testing Group, a fully integrated portfolio of specialty and esoteric testing laboratories.

 A low blood glucose level (hypoglycemia) may be seen with:

-Not in most cases.
-Glucose will usually only show up in the urine if it is at sufficiently high levels in the blood so that the body is "dumping" the excess into the urine, or if there is some degree of kidney damage and the glucose is leaking out into the urine.
-Urine glucose, however, is sometimes used as a rough indicator of high glucose levels and the urine indicator strip (dipstick) that measures the glucose is occasionally useful for tracking the presence of protein and ketones in the urine.
+Glucose usually only shows up in the urine if glucose is at sufficiently high levels in the blood that some of the excess is lost in the urine, or if there is some degree of kidney damage and the glucose is leaking out into the urine.

 For type 2 diabetes, which is the most common type of diabetes, losing excess weight, eating a healthy diet that is high in fiber and restricted in carbohydrates, and getting regular amounts of exercise may be enough to lower your blood glucose levels.
-In many cases, however, oral medications that increase the body's secretion of and sensitivity to insulin are necessary to achieve the desired glucose level.
+In many cases, however, medications may be necessary to achieve the desired glucose level.
 With type 1 diabetes (and with type 2 diabetes that does not respond well enough to oral medications), insulin injections several times a day are necessary.
 See the article on Diabetes for more on treatment.

-An actual diagnosis of hypoglycemia requires satisfying the "Whipple triad."
+A medical diagnosis of hypoglycemia typically requires satisfying the "Whipple triad."
 These three criteria include:

 Primary hypoglycemia is rare and often diagnosed in infancy.
 People may have symptoms of hypoglycemia without really having low blood sugar.
 In such cases, dietary changes such as eating frequent small meals and several snacks a day and choosing complex carbohydrates over simple sugars may be enough to ease symptoms.